thudfactor/thudfactor/src/posts/2023/12/exploring-rgb/index.md

 {% endarticleFig %}

+## Color spaces

+Color terms get rapidly technical, and — to be honest — I only have a fingernail grip on the definitions to begin with.
+But for our purposes as web designers or developers, it seems to be correct enough to say that _color space_ represents the whole set of colors available to us.

+Color spaces may be different from a device’s color _gamut_ — or all the colors the device is _capable_ of displaying.
+In other words, a color space is an abstract or standardized set of colors, and _gamut_ is a result of real-world hardware.

-Example color spaces are: sRGB, Adobe RGB, DCI-P3, and Rec2020.
+Example color spaces are: _sRGB_, _Adobe RGB_, _DCI-P3_, and _Rec.
+2020_.
 If you dig into your monitor’s display settings — those are the ones behind the annoying and difficult-to-use monitor firmware menus — you may discover you can switch between these.
+So a monitor may be capable of displaying the enormous number of colors described in _Rec.
+2020_, but if it’s set to _sRGB_ mode you’re only going to get a few of those.

+Early computer monitors had limited color gamuts.
+Due to memory constraints, the color _spaces_ available were often quite small.
+In the very early days of the web, there were only 216 colors we could use more or less reliably.
+This was the so-called “web-safe color palette.”
+But as early as 1996 we were getting into having 16 million colors.

+{% articleFig "websafe.gif" "All 216 colors once considered “web-safe.”" "right" %}
+If you chose a color outside of these 216, some old monitors would try to approximate them by “dithering,” trying to mix the colors by showing pixels of the others very close together.
+Since these monitors were very low resolution, the results were not ideal.
+{% endarticleFig %}

 ## Color models